persuaded9041/poke-solus-fr/README.md

 ## Support the Solus Project
 If you want to show your support, you could:
 - Give this repository a Star :star:
-- [Join the Solus Discord][solusdiscord] to offer any feedback
+- [Join the Solus Discord][solusdiscord] to say hi or offer feedback
-- [Leave a review][romhackplaza] (or publish a video review)
+- [Leave a review][review] or publish a video review
 - Stream or record a playthrough on Twitch or YouTube
 - Share the project with someone who might be interested

-Any form of support is greatly appreciated.
+Any form of support is greatly appreciated!

 Please don't sell this romhack.
 [pokemonsolus.com][homepage] :globe_with_meridians: